icodewith-ai/icodewithai-code/content/blog/using-the-react-method-to-guide-ai-to-build-better-apps.md

 ## Closing Thought

 Vibe Coding isn't about writing code, it's about **guiding AI into building properly**.
 ReAct gives you the language of reasoning that AI understands.
-Once you start thinking in loops: *reason, act, observe, refine*, you stop prompting randomly and start **building intentionally** That's how Product Builders turn ideas into scalable and maintainable apps.
+Once you start thinking in loops: *reason, act, observe, refine*, you stop prompting randomly and start **building intentionally**.
+That's how Product Builders turn ideas into scalable and maintainable apps.